WorkSource Spokane is designed with the customer experience in mind.

 Greeter Area

 The old greeter area looked like the DMV or other government office, where customers had to wait in line before being granted access to the center.
 The re-designed welcome area has no line – customers are greeted quickly and can head to the resource room as needed.
-For those that do need to wait to meet a career coach or other staff member, a waiting area with comfortable couches and chairs is provided
+For those that do need to wait to meet a career coach or other staff member, a waiting area with comfortable couches and chairs are provided.

 Lobby